Boybuloq: Višnevskij Cave

 2021 A window of opportunity opened up in June 2021 and an 18-member Russian-French-Slovenian-Uzbek expedition Boybuloq 2021 took place in August of that year.
 It was also organized in the framework of SGS and ASU, led by Vadim Loginov.
 The Višnevskij cave continued, after the terminal point reached in 2019, with a series of small pits, followed by a 30 m shaft.
 At its bottom there were several continuations.
 The cavers followed the water, and they reached a half-siphon, with little space from the water to the ceiling, followed by two more such half-siphons.
 The cave continued with a tunnel, with a drop of 20 m, where the water stream, about 10 L/sec., flowed into a large siphon.
 It would require diving, a dry bypass could not be found.
 After examining other options, the expedition managed to decrease the intercave distance to 70 m, between the two meanders in both caves, at approximately the same altitude above sea level, both still too narrow to pass.

+2023 Three teams of the Boybuloq 2023 expedition worked in the Višnevskij cave.
+The mining group was widening the narrows in the direction of Boybuloq, gained 35 meters, again there was no draught.
+The climbing group was exploring the tunnels on top of the chimneys.
+At the top of one of them they dug through to a tunnel which ended after 30 meters.
+The siphon draining group was emptying a smaller suspended siphon in the lower part of the cave, using hermetic bags.
+They managed to drain the siphon only halfway.
+A permanent connection between the two caves was also established, using Nicola phones.
+The best connection was also searched for with sounds from both sides (drilling, hammer blows).
+The best transfer of sound was near the siphon which was being dried, and the nearest tunnel in Boybuloq.
+According to the survey the distance between the two points is 70 meters but, due to the clear sound connection it is probably less than 50 meters.

+Višnevskij cave remained 1283 meters deep, its length increased to 8.6 km.